magenta/magenta/magenta/tools/pip/README.md

 external developers.
 Rather than depend directly on library targets, models should depend only on the `//magenta` target.

-Libraries should continue to use dependencies like normal: 1 target for every python file and every `import` statement should have a corresponding dependency.
+Libraries should continue to use dependencies like normal: one target for every python file, and every `import` statement should have a corresponding dependency.
 This ensures we avoid circular dependencies and also makes builds faster for tests.

 ### Scripts

-Our pip package also includes several executable scripts (e.g., convert_midi_dir_to_note_sequences).
-These are just python files that instruct pip to create executable wrappers around.
+Our pip package also includes several executable scripts (e.g., `convert_midi_dir_to_note_sequences`).
+These are just python files that pip create executable wrappers around.
 To add a new script to the distribution, follow these steps:

 First, add the script as a data dependency to the `//magenta/tools/pip:build_pip_package` target.
 You will likely also need to